CamoRF/Red-Faction-Armageddon-Improvement-Patch/README.md

 # Credits

 [HeyItsDuke](https://github.com/HeyItsDuke) for Research, Testing, Quality Assurance, and LOTS of Help!
+[MartianMadman] (https://github.com/MartianMadman) for Research on Engine limitation and bugs!

+# Style Guidelines

+- Please format all XML like files with https://jsonformatter.org/xml-formatter
+- Add comments so vanilla values are noted Eg. <!--From xxx--> or <!--Added-->

 # Changelog
 * All objects now cast shadows